Tithes & Alms

 The fear of the Lord goeth before the obtaining of authority: but roughness and pride is the losing thereof.

-• The humility of heart in the fear of the Lord to be gentle and doers of good is essential to family building yet household of a prideful man will be made desolate of the true riches of the spirit of Christ by his wrong doing and roughness toward his family:
+The humility of heart in the fear of the Lord to be gentle and doers of good consistently is essential to family building, yet the household of a prideful man will be made desolate of the true riches of the spirit of Christ by his wrong doing and roughness towards his family:

 To terrify and do wrong will waste riches: thus the house of proud men shall be made desolate.